Understanding and Improving Knowledge Distillation: Abstract

 \section{Abstract}

-Knowledge distillation is a model-agnostic technique to improve model quality while having a fixed capacity budget.
-It is a commonly used technique for model compression, where a higher capacity teacher model with better quality is used to train a more compact student model with better inference efficiency.
+Knowledge Distillation (KD) is a model-agnostic technique to improve model quality while having a fixed capacity budget.
+It is a commonly used technique for model compression, where a larger capacity teacher model with better quality is used to train a more compact student model with better inference efficiency.
 Through distillation, one hopes to benefit from student's compactness, without sacrificing too much on model quality.
 Despite the large success of knowledge distillation, better understanding of how it benefits student model's training dynamics remains under-explored.
-In this paper, we dissect the effects of knowledge distillation into three main factors: (1) benefits inherited from label smoothing, (2) example re-weighting based on teacher's confidence on ground-truth, and (3) prior knowledge of optimal output (logit) layer geometry.
-Using extensive systematic analyses and empirical studies on synthetic and real-world datasets, we confirm that the aforementioned three factors play a major role in knowledge distillation.
-Furthermore, based on our findings, we propose a simple, yet effective technique to improve knowledge distillation empirically.
+In this paper, we categorize teacher's knowledge into three hierarchical levels and study its effects on knowledge distillation: (1) knowledge of the `universe', where KD brings a regularization effect through label smoothing; (2) domain knowledge, where teacher injects class relationships prior to student's logit layer geometry; and (3) instance specific knowledge, where teacher rescales student model's per-instance gradients based on its measurement on the event difficulty.
+Using systematic analyses and extensive empirical studies on both synthetic and real-world datasets, we confirm that the aforementioned three factors play a major role in knowledge distillation.
+Furthermore, based on our findings, we diagnose some of the failure cases of applying KD from recent studies.